 The end comes swiftly…

-It didn’t last long on the Citroën model range catalogue, with the AX successfully replacing the three older cars – leaving Oltcit alone to sell its curious hybrid.
+It was not in the Citroën model range catalogue for long, with the AX successfully replacing the three older cars – leaving Oltcit alone to sell its curious hybrid.

 And without French backing and support, that left Oltcit to stagger on alone, and without a supply of two-cylinder engines.
 That went hand-in-hand with the loss of all supplies from France – without the basics, car production proved very difficult indeed.